kksy/docker-express-boilerplate/README.md

 $ docker-compose up
 ```
 - Then go to http://localhost:5000
-- To restart, use `docker-compose down` to stop the containers and `docker-compose up` to start the containers.
-If packages have changed, make sure to run `docker-compose build` first.

 #### Restart the app after making changes
 - Use `docker-compose down` to stop the containers and `docker-compose up` to start the containers.
-If packages have changed, make sure to run `docker-compose build` first.
+There is no need to build the images again as local directories are mounted using volumes.
 - If package dependencies change, run `make build` again.
 This rebuilds the app image only and not the database.
 If you need to rebuild both app and database, use `docker-compose build`.

 ## MongoDB